-Create a new local dataset for the mudslide files contained in $\langle local path \rangle$ /Data/Satellite/fy2e_ir_zhouqu.
+Create a new local dataset for the mudslide files contained in $\langle local path \rangle$ /Data/Satellite/fy2e\ir\zhouqu.
 Load the five most recent FY2E 10.8 μm IR Temperature images from the Zhou Qu mudslide event.
 Change the range to enhance the colder clouds.
 Create a color enhancement that has values from 180 to 273 interpolated between blue and green, and values greater than 273 interpolated to yellow.
 Add a color bar to the image display window and save the loop as an animated gif.

 - 1. Create a local dataset for the mudslide event data and display the 10.8μm temperature data at full resolution. - a.
 In the ADDE Data Manager, select File -> New Local Dataset.
-To set up a dataset with the Infrared AREA files provided with this tutorial enter the following parameters: Dataset: ZQ_IR; Image Type: FY2E IR satellite data; Format: McIDAS AREA.
-Under Directory:, select the <local path>/Data/Satellite/fy2e_ir_zhouqu.
+To set up a dataset with the Infrared AREA files provided with this tutorial enter the following parameters: Dataset: ZQ\IR; Image Type: FY2E IR satellite data; Format: McIDAS AREA.
+Under Directory:, select the <local path>/Data/Satellite/fy2e\ir\zhouqu.
 Close the ADDE Data Manager. - b.
 Select Edit -> Remove -> All Layers and Data Sources. - c.
 Return to the Data Explorer by clicking on the Solution in the Main Toolbar. - d.
-From the Satellite -> Imagery chooser select <LOCAL-DATA> for Server and ZQ_IR for Dataset.
+From the Satellite -> Imagery chooser select <LOCAL-DATA> for Server and ZQ\IR for Dataset.
 Click Connect. - e.
-Choose the FY2E IR satellite data Image Type and the 5 most recent times.
+Choose the FY2E IR satellite data Image Type.
+In the Relative tab, enter 5 in the Number of times field.
 Click Add Source to show the Field Selector. - f.
 Select 10.8 μm IR Surface/Cloud-top Temp -> Temperature. - g.
 Under Displays go to the Advanced tab.
 Move the magnification sliders to 1 X 1.
 Click in the Region tab.
 Shift+Left Click in the map display to choose China as the selected display region.
-Click Create Display. - 2.
+Click Create Display. - h.
+If the map lines in the display aren't connected properly, click on Default Background Maps in the Legend.
+Enable the Fast rendering option for each map that is drawn in the display. - 2.
 Right Click on the color table in the Legend and select Change Range....
 Edit the values to focus on the colder clouds.
 Change the range to 180 to 290 and click OK. - 3.
 To create a color enhancement, Right Click on the color table and select Edit Color Table.
 The inverse gray scale color table will be loaded in with the 180 to 290 K range.